WHAT DO YOU CHARGE FOR RECORDING / MIXING / MASTERING?

 1) How long does it take to record?
 Every record is different - it's really difficult to answer that without knowing more about your project!
 Please contact us and we can give you a better idea of a timeline for your project.

 2) How far are you booked up?
-We are usually booked up two to four weeks in advance, however, in the summer months, this may be more like four to six weeks in advance.
-Also, weekends always book up before weekdays.
+We are usually booked up three to four weeks in advance.
+In rare cases, we may be booked out as far as eight weeks.
+Please note: weekends always book up before weekdays.
 Please plan ahead for your project and contact us for availability.
 The easiest way is to have some dates in mind, and simply ask if we are available on those dates!
 Usually we are working with multiple clients at once, so scheduling that many people can get tricky -- we appreciate your patience, understanding, and can't wait to work with you!

 IS IT CHEAPER TO RECORD BY THE HOUR OR PRICE PER SONG?